 What do the most influential men in our lives all have in common?
 Here are 4 examples from my life of those influential leaders and the qualities they emulate.

 Bart Summerhays- (Youth Leader) “To Believe In Myself!”

-- When it comes to things I wasn’t not sure I can do, Bart got it into my head that I could do anything.
+When it comes to things I wasn’t sure I can do like an LDS mission college, getting married and starting a family, Bart got it into my head that I could do anything.
 He taught be to say, “Oh yes I can!”